Teresa Woodruff: Educational work

 Prior to MSU, Woodruff served in governance roles for multiple societies, including as president of the Endocrine Society and on the council of the Society for the Study of Reproduction.
 She has held multiple senior academic roles including as associate provost of graduate education and dean of the Graduate School at Northwestern University.

 Woodruff was named director of the newly formed Institute for Women's Health Research at Northwestern University, where she spearheaded advocacy and education on sex equity in biomedical research, the attrition of women from STEM fields, and the need for greater knowledge of basic science concepts among patients.
 Her call for sex equity in clinical trials was the subject of a 2014 interview with Lesley Stahl on 60 Minutes.

 Woodruff also created the Women's Health Science Program (WHSP) for High School Girls & Beyond to provide science education programs to 9th -12th grade female students in Chicago Public Schools.
 WHSP runs four academies: the Oncofertility Saturday Academy (OSA), Cardiology Summer Academy (CSA), Infectious Disease Summer Academy (IDSA), and Physical Science Weekend Academy (PSWA).
 For this work, Woodruff was awarded the Presidential Award for Excellence in Science, Mathematics, and Engineering Mentoring in an Oval Office ceremony in 2011.

 Woodruff created a series of videos for 8- to 12-year-olds covering topics such as puberty, menstruation, and anatomy; a MOOC for college students on reproductive health; and the Repropedia, a dictionary of reproductive science and health terms, created and updated by science and clinician contributors, for links to websites and social media to ensure accurate understanding of key terms by the public.

 In 2015, Woodruff was named the Director of the Center for Reproductive Science at Northwestern University.
 In 2016, she founded the Masters of Science in Reproductive Science and Medicine program within the Center.

 Awards and recognition

 In 2025, Woodruff was a recipient of the National Medal of Science, the first person from Michigan State University to receive the honor.
 This was her second White House honor, having previously received the Presidential Award for Excellence in Science, Mathematics and Engineering Mentoring from President Barack Obama in 2010.
-She was awarded the Women’s Health Visionary Award by the Society for Women’s Health Research (SWHR) in 2025.
+She was awarded the Women's Health Visionary Award by the Society for Women's Health Research (SWHR) in 2025.

 Woodruff holds 20 U.S. Patents.
 In 2017, she received a Guggenheim Award and was elected to the National Academy of Inventors.
 She was elected as a fellow to the National Academy of Medicine in 2018, and to the American Academy of Arts & Sciences in 2020.
 Woodruff is also an elected Fellow of the American Association for the Advancement of Science in 2005 as well as the American Institute for Medical and Biological Engineering in 2017.
+She was elected a Fellow of the Royal Society and the American Philosophical Society in 2026.